microsoft/wpa/.github/analyst_guide_getting_started.md

 # Getting Started
-This section contains the detailed installation instructions, and a general overview of how functions work in the **wpa** package.
+This section contains the detailed installation instructions, and a first introduction on how functions work in the **wpa** package.

 ## Installation

 The latest stable version of **wpa** is available in Github.
-Use the following script in R to automatically download and install it in your local device:
+You can automatically download and install the latest version it in your local device, by using the following script in R to:

 ```R
 # Check if devtools is installed, if not then install it